 Essentials of oral history day two: Wellington

-$300 ($220 Community Services cardholders/students) for both days of this course.
+$300 ($220 Community Services cardholders/students) for both days in the programme

 - Contact Details:

-Alexander Turnbull Library Outreach Services is offering workshops for people considering using oral history in their work, community or personal projects.
-The workshops will be tutored by Judith Fyfe, oral historian and lawyer, and Lynette Shum, Oral History Adviser, Alexander Turnbull Library.
+The Alexander Turnbull Library is offering our popular introductory oral history workshops in Auckland.
+These workshops are for people considering using oral history in their work, community or personal projects.

-All equipment is provided and all participants receive comprehensive guides and resources.
+All equipment is provided and participants receive comprehensive resources.

 Day two: Recording seriously.
-This workshop builds on Day One, reviewing work completed and covering in more detail interview techniques, project planning and technical, ethical, and legal issues.
-Attendance at Day One is a prerequisite.
+This workshop will build on the introductory course, reviewing work completed and covering in more detail interview techniques, project planning and technical, ethical, and legal issues.

 Workshops elsewhere and Māori-English bilingual courses are also available.
 For the bilingual courses, please contact ATLOutreach@dia.govt.nz